-23PGMD 7.0 PROGRESSION TO HIGHER SEMESTERS 23PGMD 7.1 A theory, stand-alone practical/project or Theory with practical/project shall be treated as a head of passing.
+23BSOD7.0 PROGRESSION TO HIGHER SEMESTERS 23BSOD7.1 A theory, stand-alone practical or Theory with practical shall be treated as one head of passing.
 The Mandatory Graduate Requirement Non-credit courses (GR) shall not be considered for progression to higher semesters, award of Class, and calculation of SGPA and CGPA.
 However, competition of these courses is mandatory for award of the Degree.
-There shall be no restriction for promotion to 2nd semester from 1st semester, if the student has fulfilled the attendance requirement.
-Third semester onwards, a student is permitted to register for higher semester/level courses, if he obtains a minimum of 50% of the credits till the previous semester as per the Scheme of Teaching and Evaluation to an extent of 28 credits in total, subjected to the condition under clause 23PGMD3.10-1-d.
-Students failing to satisfy the clause (4) above, shall register for the remaining credits subject to the condition under clause 23PGMD 3.10 (1) (d) and earn the required number of credits for progression.
-23PGMD 8.0 PASSING STANDARDS AND CLASS DECLARATION 23PGMD 8.1 Computation of SGPA and CGPA: Semester Grade Point Average (SGPA) will be awarded at the end of each Semester and Cumulative Grade Point Average (CGPA) will be awarded at the end of the program.
+3) There shall be no restriction for progression from odd semester to an even semester in an academic year.
+4) A student shall complete a minimum of 25% of all the credits offered till 4th semester, as per the Scheme of Teaching and Evaluation, to register for the courses of 5th semester.
+5) Furthermore, a student shall complete a minimum of 25% of all the credits offered till 6th Semester and also satisfy the credit requirements of 1st and 2nd Semester as per the Scheme of Teaching and Evaluation, to register for the courses of 7th semester.
+23BSOD8.0 PASSING STANDARDS AND CLASS DECLARATION 23BSOD8.1 Computation of SGPA and CGPA: 1) Semester Grade Point Average will be awarded at the end of each Semester and Cumulative Grade Point Average will be awarded at the end of the program.
 However, CGPA is calculated at the end of each semester from the second semester onwards and reflected in the grade certificate for indicating the progress of the student.
-Each course in a program is associated with number of credits (C).
-Based on the number of Credits for a course and obtained Grade Point (GP) for that course in a Semester, the GPA is calculated as given below: The SGPA is the ratio of sum of the product of the number of credits with the grade points secured by a student in all the courses taken by him and the sum of the number of credits of all the courses undergone by a student, i.e., SGPA = ∑ (C_i x G_i) / ∑ C_i Where C_i is the number of credits of the ith course and G_i is the grade point scored by the student in the ith course.
+2) Each course in a program is associated with number of credits.
+Based on the number of credits for a course and obtained Grade Point for that course in a Semester, the GPA is calculated as given below: a) The SGPA is the ratio of sum of the product of the number of credits with the grade points secured by a student in all the courses taken by him to the sum of the number of credits of all the courses undergone by a student, i.e., SGPA = ∑ (C_i x G_i) / ∑ C_i Where C_i is the number of credits of the ith course and G_i is the grade point scored by the student in the ith course.